Here, we will discuss British Airways Interview Questions.

 What is your greatest weakness?

-If you lack a skill required for the job then state that as your greatest weakness.
+If you lack a skill required for the job, state that as your greatest weakness.
 However, tell the interviewer how you are overcoming that weakness.

-For example, customer service representatives, pilots, and flight attendants all need to speak in public.
+For example, customer service representatives, pilots, and flight attendants must speak publicly.

 British Airways Assessment Day Interview Questions